 Niger’s health system is equally dysfunctional.
 Malaria, HIV/Aids, Diarrhoea, maternal deaths and infant mortality is among the highest in the world with the child mortality rate (Children between the ages of 1 and 5) exceptionally high (448 per 1,000).
 Conversely, Niger is accredited with the highest fertility rate in the world (9.2 births per woman) meaning that 49 per cent of the Nigerian population is under age 15.

 Nigeria or ‘Naija’ as it is called in the local parlance is the most populous country in sub-Saharan Africa, home to 151 million people.
 As sub-Saharan Africa’s second largest economy, Nigeria has the potential to drive economic growth and development across the continent but endemic and systematic corruption, coupled with many years of military rules and looting of the treasury has created a collapsed state of affairs in the country.

-More so, flagrant mismanagement of resources, lack of accountability and transparency in governance, chronic dilapidation of social and economic infrastructures, constant ethnic fighting and an abysmal performance of public officials has resulted in Nigeria having some of the poorest human development indicators in the world.
-Nigeria was ranked 154th out of 179 countries in the 2008 Human Development Index and every indicator is pointing that it is unlikely to achieve any of the Millennium Development Goals (MDGs) by 2015.
+More so, flagrant mismanagement of resources, lack of accountability and transparency in governance, chronic dilapidation of social and economic infrastructures, constant ethnic fighting and an abysmal performance of public officials has resulted in Nigeria has some of the poorest human development indicators in the world.